Snow camouflage: Seasonal polyphenism

 Willow grouse of Northern forests and tundra change plumage in winter; British populations (red grouse) do not.

 Some animals of the far north, like the snowshoe and Arctic hares, Arctic fox, stoat, and rock ptarmigan change their coat colour (by moulting and growing new fur or feathers) from brown or grey summer camouflage to white in the winter; the Arctic fox is the only species in the dog family to do so.
 However, Arctic hares which live in the far north of Canada, where summer is very short, remain white year-round.
 Since these animals in widely separated groups have evolved separately, the similarity of coloration is due to convergent evolution, on the presumption that natural selection favours a particular coloration in a particular environment.
+Similarly, some subspecies of the red squirrel acquire a partially grey or whitish coloration in winter.

 The seasonal polyphenism in willow grouse differs between Scottish and Scandinavian populations.
 In Scotland, grouse have two plumages (breeding and non-breeding), while in Scandinavia there is a third plumage, a white winter morph.
 The genetic basis for this is not in the melanin pigment system, and is probably due to regulatory changes.
 The behaviour of moulting females in springtime depends on their plumage state: they tend to sit on snow while they are mainly white, but choose the border between bare ground and snow when they have more dark feathers.
 They seem to be choosing the best compromise between camouflage and food quality.

 The effects of climate change can lead to a mismatch between the seasonal coat coloration of arctic animals such as snowshoe hares with the increasingly snow-free landscape.